rgameroe/ineware/index.md

 * [Links](#links)
 * [License](#license)

-## Why use INEware ?
+## Why use INEware?

-INE website offer an API in [JSON-stat format](https://json-stat.org/).
+INE website offers an API in [JSON-stat format](https://json-stat.org/).
 This format is based on publishing the statistical data as tables organized in dimensions that in turn have different categories.

 This is an example of a JSON-stat dataset: